papomail/Daily_QA_UCLH/README.md

 # Coil DQA @UCLH

 ## About
-**Coil DQA @UCLH** contains the scripts to process data from the Daily Quality Assurance (DQA) tests run on MR coils at UCLH.
+This repository contains the script to process data from the Daily Quality Assurance (DQA) tests run on MR coils at UCLH.
-The results from DQA tests can be used to monitor the performance of MR coils over their service life and to allow for early diagnostic tool of.
+Each DQA test provides a single time-point measurement.
+In order to can be used to monitor the  over their and allow the identification of as diagnostic tool of the performance of the MR coils.

 ## License